danielfett/draft-dpop/main.md

     introspection endpoint (not shown).
     The resource server verifies that the public key to which the access token is bound matches the public key of the DPoP proof.
+    It also verifies that the access token hash in the DPoP proof matches the access token presented in the request.
   * (D) The resource server refuses to serve the request if the signature check fails or the data in the DPoP proof is wrong, e.g., the request URI does not match the URI claim in the DPoP